 Certain executives and employees of the Company, including the chief executive officer, are members of LIB's board of managers and/or have equity investments in LIB.
 The Company entered into a MSA dated November 24, 2015 with LIB, a company that engages in research, development, marketing and commercialization of pharmaceutical drugs.
 Subsequently, the Company and LIB have entered into several task orders for the Company to perform clinical trial related services.
-The Company recognized total revenue from LIB of \$2.6 million, \$2.0 million and \$3.7 million during the years ended December 31, 2020, 2019 and 2018 in the Company's consolidated statement of operations.
-As of December 31, 2020 and 2019, the Company had, from LIB, Advanced billings of \$0.7 million and \$0.5 million in the consolidated balance sheets, respectively.
-In addition, the Company had Accounts receivable and unbilled, net from LIB of \$0.3 million in the consolidated balance sheets at December 31, 2020 and 2019, respectively.
+The Company recognized total revenue from LIB of \$11.8 million, \$2.6 million and \$2.0 million during the years ended December 31, 2021, 2020 and 2019, respectively, in the Company's consolidated statement of operations.
+As of December 31, 2021 and 2020, the Company had, from LIB, Advanced billings of \$2.9 million and \$0.7 million in the consolidated balance sheets, respectively.
+In addition, the Company had Accounts receivable and unbilled, net from LIB of \$0.5 million and \$0.3 million in the consolidated balance sheets at December 31, 2021 and 2020, respectively.